clarkli86/CarND-LaneLines-P1/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I ....
+2. Gaussion Smoothing to average pixels.
+The kernel size must not be too big to average the edges out.
+The kernel size must not be too small to contain big gradients everwhere.
+3. Apply region selection as lane markings usually appear at the same region of camera view.
+4. Apply hough transform or canny edge detector
+4.1 Why prefer hough transform to canny edge detector?
+5. Draw the found edges in line segments

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

 If you'd like to include images to show how the pipeline works, here is how to include an image:

 ![alt text][image1]